 With a set of candidate viewpoints $\mathcal{V}_{\text{cand}}$ and their corresponding uncertainty scores $\{U(v) \mid v \in \mathcal{V}_{\text{cand}}$, our goal is to determine a trajectory that maximizes total information gain while minimizing travel distance.
 We formulate this as a variant of the prize-collecting traveling salesman problem (PC-TSP)~\cite{balas1989prize}.
 First, we identify a long-term goal $v_g \in \mathcal{V}_{\text{cand}}$, defined as the viewpoint with the highest uncertainty score.
 The problem then reduces to finding an optimal path from the current pose $v_t$ to $v_g$ that collects the most "prizes" (information gain) from intermediate viewpoints at a minimal travel cost.

 We solve this by constructing a spatial topology graph $G=(V, E)$, where the node set $V = \mathcal{V}_{\text{cand}} \cup \{v_t\}$.
-Edges are formed by connecting each viewpoint to its $k$-nearest neighbors ($k$-NN) in Euclidean space.
+Edges are formed by connecting each viewpoint to its $k\!=\!10$ nearest neighbors ($k$-NN) in Euclidean space.
 The current view $v_t$ is also integrated into the graph by connecting it to its own $k$ nearest candidate viewpoints.
 The graph structure provides a sparse yet effective representation of the feasible motion pathways.
 To guide the path search, we assign an uncertainty-aware weight to each edge $(v_i, v_j) \in E$ that balances the motion distance with the potential information gain: